Image

 • Causes injury while intoxicated and operating a vehicle or boat.

-• Penalties: When a law enforcement officer is involved, it’s classified as a Class B Felony, leading to 5 to 15 years in prison.
-For other assault cases, they’re a Class D Felony with potential imprisonment ranging from 1 to 7 years.
+• Penalties: If the assault involves a law enforcement officer, it’s a Class B Felony and can result in 5 to 15 years in prison.
+For other assault cases, they’re a Class D Felony and imprisonment ranges from 1 to 7 years.

 Third Degree Assault in Ste.
 Genevieve County, MO

 • Criteria: Third-degree assault in Ste.
-Genevieve County, MO occurs when an individual knowingly inflicts physical injury on another individual or recklessly causes serious injury.
+Genevieve County, MO occurs when someone knowingly causes physical injury to another individual or recklessly causes serious injury.

 • Penalties: This charge is typically a Class E Felony, which can include up to 4 years in prison, fines, or probation, unless the assault was on a special victim, in which case it is a Class D Felony.